Overachievement: In the workplace

-While there are several negative consequences, there can be an upside.
-When managed properly, those who are overachievers can be a great asset to their company.
-This is only a possibility if the company recognizes and understands that overachievement can be physically and mentally taxing to the overachiever and guidelines are assessed to properly take care of the wellbeing of the employees.
+In workplaces, overachievers are often described as highly driven employees who take on demanding projects and pursue very high standards.
+Such behaviour may also involve unrealistic expectations, excessive working hours, risk-taking, poor communication and burnout.
+Managers may therefore need to balance the benefits of strong performance with the physical and psychological strain associated with sustained overachievement.
+Overachievers can still be valuable contributors to an organization when managed appropriately.

-According to "Dr. Richard Rawson, associate director of UCLA's Integrated Substance Abuse Programs, [methamphetamine] … is popular with workers in overachieving, highly productive economies such as those in Japan and South Korea."
-Methamphetamines "have graduated into a formidable problem in the workplace"; in the US, the California Bar Association "says one in four lawyers who voluntarily enters drug rehabilitation programs is addicted to methamphetamines."
+A 2004 Los Angeles Times report described methamphetamine use as a growing workplace problem and noted its use among workers in highly productive economies such as Japan and South Korea.
+The report also stated that the California Bar Association found methamphetamine addiction among one in four lawyers who voluntarily entered drug rehabilitation programs.

 According to psychologist Arthur P. Ciaramicoli, there is a "curse of the capable," which is "a complex web of emotions that drives people to hide their genuine needs behind a mask of over-achievement."
 He claims people often seek "the "quick fix" of over-achievement to compensate for wounded self-esteem."
 As well, he states that "chronically-overachieving people often don't realize unrecognized needs are driving them from the healing conditions necessary for fulfilled lives."
 He says that "compulsive overachieving can stimulate production of dopamine"; however these "temporary "lifts" will pass, triggering a spiraling non-fulfilling cycle of achievement and disappointment."
 He claims that "the drive for status to overcome psychological wounds generally leads to other problems such as poor nutrition, weight gain, excessive reliance on caffeine, alcohol or other harmful substances and sleep deprivation."